What to Do if Your Baby Is Choking

 CPR is given if the child is choked and is unconscious.
 Keeping a compression and ventilation ratio of 30:2, use heels of your hands to compress the child’s chest.
 Press his sternum around 1/3 the depth of his chest at the rate of 100 per minute.
 Tilt the child’s head backwards and make sure that he is breathing properly.
 If he is not breathing normally, pinch his nose, cover his mouth with your mouth, and start blowing until you notice his chest rising.
 You may need to give two breaths, each taking one minute.

-If you'd like to read similar articles to What to Do if Your Baby Is Choking, we recommend you browse around our Family health category.
+If you want to read similar articles to What to Do if Your Baby Is Choking, we recommend you visit our Family health category.